What's the Difference Between an Information Session, Lobby Table, and Technical Talk?

 Tech talks are similar to information sessions; however the presenter will speak on a specific technical topic first and then may cover career opportunities and the application process for internships and jobs.

-Lobby tables are usually held in the middle of the day.
+Pop-ups are employer-hosted information tables located in the lobby of one of the engineering buildings, and are typically held in the middle of the day.
 Employers share information about their company and students stop by with their resumes to discuss potential employment opportunities.
 It is a short interaction, similar to a career fair and can often be done in between classes.
 Casual clothing is fine.

 These events provide students with an opportunity to speak with company representatives individually, or in small groups.
 This is a great way to start building your professional network.
 Also, it is a chance to learn important information about the company so that you can decide if they are a good fit for you.
 And of course it is a great way to learn valuable tips for your interview.
 Employers often track and view your attendance as an indication of your level of interest in their company and they will take it into account when selecting interviewees.
 If an employer is holding campus interviews, they may use these events to add more candidates to their interview schedules.